 JCES Kinjin was founded in 2003, as a student association with the goal of promoting Japanese pop culture.
-With around 100 members, Kinjin is a tightly knit group of people who all share the same passion for the Japanese Culture.
-It is these members that make Kinjin thrive.
-Together we host a slew of activities each day of the week, which can be seen on the agenda.
+With around 100 members, Kinjin is a tightly-knit group of people who all share the same passion for the Japanese Culture.
+It is these members who make Kinjin thrive.
+Together, we host a slew of activities each day of the week, which can be seen on the agenda.
 With over 20 committees, also known as Jins, many elements of the Japanese culture are represented.
 We have our own room in the basement of Luna on the TU/e campus, where many of our members can be found.
 You can come and go as you please to share your passion for the Japanese culture with everyone!

 Kinjin can also be found outside of Eindhoven.
 We often host activities at conventions, such as Abunai, Tomocon and Animecon, and are members of Anigenda and the Dutch Mahjong Association.
 We are always happy to extend our external network and spread the passion for Japanese culture.